TeamWoopla/Density-Simulation/DensitySimulation/readme.txt

 instructions:
-1)open the folder that says your os type
-2)run the python installer
-3)complete the installation
+1) if you don't already have python installed, install it here - https://www.python.org/downloads/release/python-365/
+2) *only if you don't have python* open the link i provided below, scroll down and choose your os and the type of installation.
+My recommendations are for Mac - just choose the one that says your os version and Windows - Windows x86-64 executable installer
-4)run the "Run" file and enjoy :)
+3) after you have python, install the Simulation.py file and enjoy :)